 Description metadata is the textual description that a browser will use in your web page search return.
 Think of it as your site’s window display—a concise and appealing description of what is contained within, with the goal of encouraging people to enter.
 A good Meta description will typically contain two full sentences.
 Search engines may not always use your Meta description, but it is important to give them the option.
 The best metadata description length is between 50–160 characters.

 Use the Keyword Metadata

 Keyword metadata is rarely if ever used to tabulate search engine rankings.
 You’ll want to include a variety of phrases.
 However, don’t get greedy: if your list becomes excessive, the browser may completely ignore the data.
 As a general rule, try to keep it to about 6-8 phrases with each phrase consisting of 1-4 words.
-A great example would be “Digital Marketing Services in Maryland” or “Best Cigar Lounge Newark“
+A great example would be “Digital Marketing Services in Baltimore” or “Best Cigar Lounge Newark“

 4. Have a link-worthy site

 Focus on creating relevant links within the text.
 Instead of having “click here” links, try writing out the name of the destination.
 “Click here” has no search engine value beyond the attached URL, whereas “Web Design Services Philadelphia” is rich with keywords and will improve your search engine rankings as well as the ranking of the page you are linking to.
 Always use descriptive links by linking keywords—it not only improves search engine optimization, but also adds value to your readers, including those with disabilities or who are using screen readers.